aNap73/Project-2/README.md

 BAN HAMMER!
 INCOMING!
 THE INTERNETS; OMG ITS FULL OF MUPPETS!

 While Vinny was hard at work styling our site, Jason was hard at work building our administrative tool.
 This task he managed with very little group help and produced our current admin page.
-Not an easy task at all as it was one of the most complicated and interactive pages on our site.
+Not an easy task at all, as it was one of the most complicated and interactive pages on our site.
 Great Job and thanks Jason.

 The admin page is secured by the user role administrator.
 Administrators however can use this impressive page to remove articles, comments and ban users... that's alot of routes in a very little time folks.
 Nice Job!
 WOOT!